top of page

 I have a huge love and dedication for Armenian dance and have organised a number of dance tours to Armenia.
 For many years I was the director of Nottingham based Kilikia Dances for Armenia group.

 My background in Greek dance also goes back many years.
-I danced with the Nottingham Greek community dance groups for 20 years, and still annually I visit Greece to study traditional dance.
+I have danced with the Nottingham Greek community dance groups for 30 years now, and still annually I visit Greece to study traditional dance.

 For the past decade I have been studying Anatolian dance and have taken 5 dance and cultural tours to Turkey.
 These unforgettable holidays were organised with my great friends Ahmet Turan Demirbag who is Professor of traditional dance and music at Istanbul University and Turgay Onatli dance teacher extraordinary.